yqritc/RecyclerView-FlexibleDivider/README.md

 # Usage

 The following is the simplest usage.
-Drawing a divider drawable retrived from android.R.attr.listDivider between each cell.
+Drawing a divider drawable retrieved from android.R.attr.listDivider between each cell.
 ```
 RecyclerView recyclerView = (RecyclerView) findViewById(R.id.recyclerview);
 recyclerView.addItemDecoration(new HorizontalDividerItemDecoration.Builder(this))